 Pivoting from one career path into another typically requires a plan.
 Here are some tips for a seamless transition:

-- Get the training you need to enter the new career path.
+- Get the professional training and coaching you need to enter the new career path.

 - Make contact with everyone you know in that industry and arrange for informational interviews if possible.